 McMillan has worked for some of the most prestigious global media organizations, including CNN, as a senior business reporter, and Reuters, as the Asia real-estate correspondent.

-McMillan is the Asia editor for TheStreet.com, where he covers Asian investment ideas for U.S. investors, and is also Asia editor of Modus, the magazine of the Royal Institution of Chartered Surveyors.
+McMillan served as Asia editor, writing a daily column for Real Money at TheStreet.com.
+McMillan is currently the Asia editor of Modus, the magazine of the Royal Institution of Chartered Surveyors.
 He profiles the best and brightest professors at the Chinese University of Hong Kong, bringing the work of some of Asia’s foremost academics to a global audience.

 McMillan covered the September 11, 2001 attacks, for CNN, writing the first reaction to the disaster from governments around the world.
 He also wrote a series of well-regarded stories about greater China’s property slowdown for Reuters, detailing the bricks and mortar growth of the world’s second-biggest economy.
 His real-estate coverage has explained the importance of property trends for institutional investors as well as for individual property owners.
 He also covered the hedge-fund industry for six years and has delved into other alternatives such as private equity, as well as writing about personal finance, in particular exchange-traded funds.